Smatek1001/AI_DnD/Locations/Sewer_Network.md

 * **Other Services:** Primarily serves as a clandestine transportation network for criminals and a scavenging ground for the desperate.

 ## VI.
 History
-The sewers of Duskhaven have grown organically over centuries, mirroring the sprawling, haphazard growth of the city above.
+The sewers of [[Duskhaven]] have grown organically over centuries, mirroring the sprawling, haphazard growth of the city above.
 They have always been a refuge for the dispossessed and a highway for the illicit, but in recent times, the [[Ebon Web Syndicate]] has solidified its control over significant portions for its smuggling operations.

 ## VII.
 Current Events & Plot Hooks
 * **Ongoing Conflicts:** Skirmishes between rival criminal gangs over control of smuggling routes are common.
 Large, territorial monstrous creatures also pose a threat.
 * **Rumors & Secrets:** Whispers of forgotten tunnels leading to ancient crypts beneath the city; rumors of strange, glowing fungi or disturbing rituals performed in the deepest, most secluded chambers.
-* **Potential Plot Hooks:** Vaelin might need to use the sewers for a stealthy infiltration; he could be tasked with disrupting an [[Ebon Web Syndicate]] smuggling operation; the presence of a new, dangerous creature might require investigation.
+* **Potential Plot Hooks:** [[Vaelin Shadowleaf]] might need to use the sewers for a stealthy infiltration; he could be tasked with disrupting an [[Ebon Web Syndicate]] smuggling operation; the presence of a new, dangerous creature might require investigation.

 ## VIII.
 DM Notes (for AI)
 Emphasize the claustrophobia, darkness, and foul smells.
 Movement should feel deliberate and often treacherous.
 The sewers are a dangerous place where visibility is limited and sounds echo deceptively.
 This is a gritty, often combat-focused environment.